ParrotSec/documentation/docs/info/apparmor.md

 ```bash
 sudo aa-status
 ```
-will list all loaded AppArmor profiles for applications and processes and detail their status (enforced, complain, unconfined).
+This will list all loaded AppArmor profiles for applications, processes and detail their status (enforced, complain, unconfined).
 Also run the following command:
 ```bash
 ps auxZ | grep -v '^unconfined'